 Now let us turn to the other side of the argument.
-Under domestication we see much variability.
-This seems to be mainly due to the reproductive system being eminently susceptible to changes in the conditions of life; so that this system, when not rendered impotent, fails to reproduce offspring exactly like the parent-form.
+Under domestication we see much variability. seems to be mainly due to the reproductive system being eminently susceptible to changes in the conditions of life; so that this system, when not rendered impotent, fails to reproduce offspring exactly like the parent-form.
 Variability is governed by many complex laws,-by correlation of growth, by use and disuse, and by the direct action of the physical conditions of life.
-There is much difficulty in ascertaining how much modification our domestic productions have undergone; but we may safely infer that the amount has been large, and that modifications can be inherited for long periods.
-As long as the conditions of life remain the same, we have reason to believe that a modification, which has already been inherited for many generations, may continue to be inherited for an almost infinite number of generations.
-On the other hand we have evidence that variability, when it has once come into play, does not wholly cease; for new varieties are still occasionally produced by our most anciently domesticated productions unintentionally exposes organic beings to new conditions of life, and then nature acts on the organisation, and causes variability.
-But man can and does select the variations given to him by nature, and thus accumulate them in any desired manner.
-He thus adapts animals and plants for his own benefit or pleasure.
-He may do this methodically, or he may do it unconsciously by preserving the individuals most useful to him at the time, without any thought of altering the breed.
-It is certain that he can largely influence the character of a breed by selecting, in each successive generation, individual differences so slight as to be quite inappreciable by an uneducated eye.
-This process of selection has been the great agency in the production of the most distinct and useful domestic breeds.
-That many of the breeds produced by man have to a large extent the character of natural species, is shown by the inextricable doubts whether very many of them are varieties or aboriginal species.
+There is much difficulty in ascertaining how much modification our domestic productions have undergone; but we may safely infer that the amount has been large, and that modifications can be inherited for long periods. long as the conditions of life remain the same, we have reason to believe that a modification, which has already been inherited for many generations, may continue to be inherited for an almost infinite number of generations.
+On the other hand we have evidence that variability, when it has once come into play. does not wholly cease; for new varieties are still occasionally produced by our most anciently domesticated productions.